-For the three months ended March 31, 2023
+For the three and six months ended June 30, 2023

-This management's discussion and analysis ("MD&A") is dated May 9, 2023 and should be read in conjunction with the unaudited condensed consolidated interim financial statements for the three months ended March 31, 2023 and 2022 for Alaris Equity Partners Income Trust ("Alaris" or the "Trust").
-The Trust's condensed consolidated financial statements and the notes thereto have been prepared in accordance with International Financial Reporting Standards ("IFRS") as issued by the International Accounting Standards Board ("IASB") and are recorded in Canadian dollars.
+This management's discussion and analysis ("MD&A") is dated August 2, 2023, and should be read in conjunction with the unaudited condensed consolidated interim financial statements for the three and six months ended June 30, 2023, and 2022 for Alaris Equity Partners Income Trust ("Alaris" or the "Trust").
+The Trust's condensed consolidated financial statements and the notes thereto have been prepared in accordance with International Financial Reporting Standards ("IFRS") as issued by the International Accounting Standards Board ("IASB") which have been prepared in accordance with International Accounting standard 34 and are recorded in Canadian dollars.
 Certain dollar amounts in the MD&A have been rounded to the nearest thousands of dollars.

 This MD&A contains forward-looking statements that are not historical in nature and involve risks and uncertainties.
 Forward-looking statements are not guaranteed as to Alaris' future results since there are inherent difficulties in predicting those.
 Accordingly, actual results could differ materially from those expressed or implied in the forward-looking statements.
 See "Forward-Looking Statements" for a discussion of the risks, uncertainties and assumptions relating to those statements.
 Some of the factors that could cause results or events to differ from current expectations include, but are not limited to, the factors described under "Risks and Uncertainty".
-This MD&A also refers to certain Non-GAAP and Other Financial Measures, including EBITDA, Earnings Coverage Ratio, Run Rate Payout Ratio, Actual Payout Ratio, Run Rate Revenue, Run Rate Cash Flow, IRR, Per Unit amounts and Net Working Capital (collectively, the "Non-GAAP and Other Financial Measures") are financial measures used in this MD&A that are not standard measures under IFRS.
+This MD&A also refers to certain Non-GAAP and Other Financial Measures, including EBITDA, Earnings Coverage Ratio, Run Rate Payout Ratio, Actual Payout Ratio, Run Rate Revenue, Run Rate Cash Flow, IRR, Per Unit amounts and Net Working Capital.
+The terms EBITDA, Earnings Coverage Ratio, Run Rate Payout Ratio, Actual Payout Ratio, Run Rate Payout Ratio, Actual Payout Ratio, Run Rate Cash Flow, IRR, Per Unit amounts and Net Working Capital (collectively, the "Non-GAAP and Other Financial Measures") are financial measures used in this MD&A that are not standard measures under IFRS.
 The Trust's method of calculating the Non-GAAP and Other Financial Measures may differ from the methods used by other issuers.
 Therefore, the Trust's Non-GAAP and Other Financial Measures may not be comparable to similar measures presented by other issuers.

-Partner company names are referred to as follows: LMS Management LP and LMS Reinforcing Steel USA LP (collectively, "LMS"), SCR Mining and Tunneling, LP ("SCR"), Ohana Growth Partners, LLC, formerly known as PF Growth Partners, LLC ("PFGP"), DNT Construction, LLC ("DNT"), Unify Consulting, LLC ("Unify"), Accscient, LLC ("Accscient"), Heritage Restoration, LLC ("Heritage"), Fleet Advantage, LLC ("Fleet"), Body Contour Centers, LLC ("BCC" or "Body Contour Centers"), GWM Holdings, Inc. and its subsidiaries ("GWM"), Amur Financial Group Inc. ("Amur"), Stride Consulting LLC ("Stride"), Carey Electric Contracting LLC ("Carey Electric"), Edgewater Technical Associates, LLC ("Edgewater"), Brown & Settle Investments, LLC and a subsidiary thereof (collectively, "Brown & Settle"), 3E, LLC ("3E"), Vehicle Leasing Holdings, LLC, dba D&M Leasing ("D&M"), Sagamore Plumbing and Heating, LLC ("Sagamore") and Federal Management Partners, LLC. ("FMP").
-Former partner company names are referred to as follows: Falcon Master Holdings LLC, dba FNC Title Service ("FNC"), Kimco Holdings, LLC ("Kimco"), ccCommunications LLC ("ccComm") and Sandbox Acquisitions, LLC and Sandbox Advertising LP (collectively, "Sandbox").
+Partner company names are referred to as follows: LMS Management LP and LMS Reinforcing Steel USA LP (collectively, "LMS"), SCR Mining and Tunneling, LP ("SCR"), Ohana Growth Partners, LLC, formerly known as PF Growth Partners, LLC ("PFGP"), DNT Construction, LLC ("DNT"), Unify Consulting, LLC ("Unify"), Accscient, LLC ("Accscient"), Heritage Restoration, LLC ("Heritage"), Fleet Advantage, LLC ("Fleet"), Body Contour Centers, LLC ("BCC" or "Body Contour Centers"), GWM Holdings, Inc. and its subsidiaries ("GWM"), Amur Financial Group Inc. ("Amur"), Stride Consulting LLC ("Stride"), Carey Electric Contracting LLC ("Carey Electric"), Edgewater Technical Associates, LLC ("Edgewater"), Brown & Settle Investments, LLC and a subsidiary thereof (collectively, "Brown & Settle"), 3E, LLC ("3E"), Vehicle Leasing Holdings, LLC, dba D&M Leasing ("D&M"), Sagamore Plumbing and Heating, LLC ("Sagamore") and Federal Management Partners, LLC, ("FMP").
+Former partner company names are referred to as follows: Falcon Master Holdings LLC, dba FNC Title Service ("FNC"), Kimco Holdings, LLC ("Kimco"), and Sandbox Acquisitions, LLC and Sandbox Advertising LP (collectively, "Sandbox").